 - Bears are extremely tiny at birth compared to their parents.
 Newborn polar bears weigh just 0.9 kg, but grow to 386-405 kg if male or 150-210 kg if female.

-- Truth in Television: Dinosaur infants tended to be no larger than a football when born, even for the largest sauropod species.
-There was a practical reason for this: a larger, thicker eggshell would have trouble absorbing enough oxygen for the embryo inside.
+- Dinosaur infants tended to be no larger than a football when born, even for the largest sauropod species.
+There was a practical reason for this: a larger, thicker eggshell would have trouble absorbing enough oxygen for the embryo inside, and might even be too difficult for the hatching baby to break.
+This extends to their modern relatives, crocodiles and birds.
+Even the largest of birds have generally tiny babies.

-- Inverted with the Paradoxical Frog, which starts out as a huge, nearly foot-long tadpole... that "grows" into a frog about a quarter of the tadpole's length.
+- Inverted with the Paradoxical Frog, which after hatching grows into a huge, nearly foot-long tadpole... that later "grows" into a frog about a quarter of the tadpole's length.